thanhnguyen1121/flutter_translate_tool/README.md

 # Flutter translate tool

-This template base on Flutter 3.22.0
+This project base on Flutter 3.22.0
+This project helps you translate the value of a json file into the language you need

 ## NOTE: Project now only support macos.